Actindo-AG/Documentation/PIM/Overview/02_Features.md

 ## Integrative &ndash; simple &ndash; fast to use

 **A perfect fit for existing IT**
 Is your IT infrastructure built on legacy systems such as SAP or AS/400?
 With Actindo, you don't have to replace your functioning system landscape.
-The *PIM* module can be easily connected to your existing systems and online shop technology which enables an optimal data exchange.
+The *PIM* module can be easily connected to your existing systems and online shop technology, which enables an optimal data exchange.
 As a result, you can digitize and centralize your trade processes quickly and with little effort.

 ## Actindo data accelerator hub